 Communication is at the heart of good relationships.
 And, it is good relationships that are at the heart of a healthy practice.
 Communication therefore is an essential element in building and maintaining strong relationships with your clients.
 Simply covering your clients over with information is not the same as effective communication.
 Jared Correia, in his blog post on better client communications, suggests that your clients want to know, like and trust you.
 That happens through communication and depends on the type of attorney you need, or many like the divorce attorney putnam county work on many diverse cases.
 Here are four very specific topics that Correia posits will help you achieve that goal.

 Client File Protocols: Your clients may assume that you keep their files for ever and ever.
 Are they right about that?
 Whatever your document management system is, let your clients know how their files are stored and how long they are retained.
 If you are still using boxes in the basement, you might want to move to an electronic document system.
 Here’s a simple twist on document storage.
 Return client files, after an appropriate timeframe, on a branded, encrypted thumb drive or let your clients download their files from a branded and secure collaboration portal.

 Regular Client Communications: Are you only talking to your clients when you need to?
 That’s a common and costly mistake.
-Regular communication at scheduled intervals keeps the relationship with your clients fresh.
+Regular communication at scheduled intervals keeps the relationship between clients and realtor.
 Call or email, ot just check their Orlando location for personal visit.
 A call breaks through the clutter but a hand-written note can do the same.
 (I’m a big fan of hand written notes.
 You can learn more about strategies for using them in my new book, Raising the Bar: A 10 Step Guide to World Class Rainmaking, coming later this month.)
 For a twist on typical client communications, skip the talk about business and just chat about common interests like sports, hobbies, travel, food or other topics you share a passion for.